 Receipts major source of BPA contamination

 BPA is ubiquitous in our environment.
-The toxin is found in large amounts on thermal receipts used by stores, restaurants, gas stations, airlines, ATM machines, and so on.
-Holding one of these receipts for as little as five seconds is enough to absorb it into your bloodstream.
+The toxin is found in large amounts on thermal receipts used by stores, restaurants, gas stations, airlines, ATM machines, etc. Holding one of these receipts for as little as five seconds is enough to absorb it into your bloodstream.